Thao & the Get Down Stay Down: History

 Thao Nguyen met drummer Willis Thompson while studying for her degrees in Sociology and Women's Studies at College of William & Mary.
 Willis Thompson was a member of Camp Tigerclaw, Acousticore, and Murphy's Kids.
 He is also a contributing member to the band The Light Footwork.
 Thao Nguyen and Willis Thompson met Adam Thompson (no relation) during a show at the Harrison Street Coffee Shop in Richmond, Virginia.
 At the time, Adam Thompson was performing as a solo jazz-influenced act under the moniker The OK Bird.
 Frank Stewart, member of the bands Durian and Verbal, would produce the first album Like the Linen in 2005 and join the band as a lead guitarist.
 Although only Willis and Nguyen initially performed live on tour, the four members began touring as a group during the Kill Rock Stars' Sound the Hare Heard tour during the summer of 2006.
 The name of the band was originally suggested by a former bassist of the band.
 Nguyen would expand the initial suggestion of "The Get Down" to "The Get Down Stay Down".
-Thao Nguyen still occasionally performs as a soloist, including a European tour with Laura Veirs and the Tortured Souls in August 2006.
+During this period Thao Nguyen still occasionally performed as a soloist, including a European tour with Laura Veirs and the Tortured Souls in August 2006.

 After sending Like the Linen to Laura Veirs, Thao connected with Tucker Martine, Veirs' drummer and producer for The Decemberists and Sufjan Stevens.
 In August 2006, the group began recording with Martine in Seattle and released the album, We Brave Bee Stings and All, in January 2008.
 Thao Nguyen has since moved to San Francisco, California.
 The band toured in 2008 with Xiu Xiu, and separately with Rilo Kiley before heading out on their first headlining tour that summer.

 Thao & the Get Down Stay Down released their second album, Know Better Learn Faster, on October 13, 2009.
-Thao was joined by Andrew Bird on the title track.
+Most of the album was written within a week, and Thao was joined by Andrew Bird on the title track.
 The band toured the US with The Portland Cello Project and David Shultz and the Skyline in late 2009, and spent time touring the US and Europe in Winter/Spring 2010.